 Entezār: “waiting,” “anticipation.”
 The condition of suspended expectation, waiting for the beloved’s arrival or response.
 Closely related to the guest scene schema.

-Hajr, Hejrān: “separation from the beloved.”
+Hejr, Hejrān: “separation from the beloved.”
 The dominant emotional condition of Persian lyric poetry, the state of being cut off from what one loves.

 Āshoftegī: “dishevelment, inner disorder.”
 The state of one whose composure has been entirely undone, whether by love, grief, or the beloved’s presence.
 It belongs both to the lover’s inner condition and to the beloved’s hair at its most entangling and dangerous.